Where are they now? Man Utd’s youngest Champions League side

 Another who went on to be a mainstay at Old Trafford, Fletcher made 340 appearances for United, which would have been more had an unfortunate illness not decimated his final few years at the club.

-Just the eighth outfield player to start 100 consecutive matches in the Premier League, Fletcher left the Red Devils for West Brom and now plies his trade for Stoke City in the Championship.
+Just the eighth outfield player to start 100 consecutive matches in the Premier League, Fletcher left the Red Devils for West Brom before spending a couple of seasons at Stoke City and then hanging up his boots.

 Gary’s brother anchored the midfield in the north of Spain and was perhaps unsurprisingly the only United player booked on the night.